EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction

-We find that the shape of the bolometric luminosity LC differs from those of SN 2006aj and SN 2025kg.
+We find that the shape of SN 2025wkm's bolometric luminosity LC differs from those of the others.
+SN 2010bh does not display a double-peaked bolometric luminosity LC.
+This is likely due to observations not being at early enough to detect the initial shock cooling peak, as its shock cooling phase evolved more rapidly than the other events (see \S \ref{CSMtable} for more).
 Both SN 2006aj and SN 2025kg display a decline at the beginning of the LC, which transitions into a clear rise that peaks at around 10 days after explosion and ends with a second decline.
 SN 2025wkm follows the trend of a decline at the beginning of the LC; however, there is not a clear second rise and decline like the other two events.
 Instead, the bolometric luminosity LC plateaus until $\sim$ 20 days, and then declines at a similar rate to the other two events.
+This difference in shape, especially at earlier epochs prior to 10 days, may be due to brightness differences between the first two peaks in the LC when compared to other events.
+However, the sustained plateau may originate from an additional energy source such as a central engine, which we investigate later in \S \ref{magnetaranalysis}.
 We note that we only have a $r$ and $g$ band point 2 hours after $t_0$, which does not allow us to compute a bolometric luminosity point at the beginning of the LC to capture the rise.
-Therefore, the peak bolometric lumonisity we derive during the first peak is a lower limit, which is $L_{\rm{bol, peak}} = 5.38 \pm 1.74 \times 10^{43} \, \rm{erg} \, \rm{s^{-1}}$.
+Therefore, the peak bolometric lumonisity we derive during the first peak is a lower limit, which is $L_{\rm{bol, peak}} = 5.4 \pm 1.7 \times 10^{43} \, \rm{erg} \, \rm{s^{-1}}$.
 This is comparable to the peak luminosity of SN 2025kg, but higher than SN 2006aj by a factor of $\sim 5$.